National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Even though a fridge itself needs little energy, it usually runs 24/7 to keep your food from spoiling.
 That’s why your refrigerator makes up about 5-10% of your electric bill.

 Say, we have a small refrigerator that is rated at 200 watts.
 We keep it running all day long and we’ll count the daily consumption as if it works 8 full hours.
+So we take your fridge's wattage and multiply it by 8 hours.
 Thus, a refrigerator consumes 200W × 8 hours ≈ 1.6 kWh daily.
 This translates to 1.6 kWh × 30 days ≈ 48 kWh per month.
 Finally, the approximate annual energy consumption of this refrigerator equals 48 kWh × 12 months ≈ 576 kWh.

 It’s easy to then calculate the expenses.
 The average cost of one kilowatt-hour of electricity in the US in 2024 is 17 cents.
 This refrigerator needs a quarter per day, about $8 per month and almost $100 annually.